-In January 2020, the Company issued an aggregate of 692,725 shares of its common stock pursuant to the exercise of certain warrants issued by the Company in February 2019 and March 2019, as part of a warrant repricing and exchange transaction.
-As part of the warrant repricing and exchange transaction, the Company issued an aggregate of 692,725 new warrants in exchange for the exercise of the February 2019 and March 2019 warrants and received net proceeds of approximately \$2.3 million.
+As part of a warrant repricing and exchange transaction, in January 2020, the Company issued an aggregate of 692,725 new warrants in exchange for the exercise of certain warrants issued by the Company in February 2019 and March 2019 for an aggregate of 692,725 shares of common stock and received net proceeds of approximately \$2.3 million.
 As a result of the warrant repricing, the exercise price of warrants to purchase an aggregate of 89,657 shares of common stock issued by the Company in January 2018 was adjusted from \$4.05 to \$3.495 per share.
 In January 2020, the Company issued 192,750 shares of common stock pursuant to the partial exercise of the underwriters' overallotment option from the Company's December 2019 public offering.
-The net proceeds to the Company from the overallotment closing, was approximately \$700,000.
+The net proceeds to the Company from the overallotment closing was approximately \$700,000.
 The warrants issued in connection with the warrant repricing and exchange transaction were considered inducement warrants and are classified in equity.
 In addition, the modification expense associated with the change in fair value due to the repricing of February and March 2019 warrants is recorded as inducement expense, which was approximately \$191,000.
-The fair value of the warrants issued was approximately \$1.9 million.
-The fair value of the inducement warrants and warrant modification of \$2.1 million was expensed as warrant inducement expense in the accompanying condensed statements of operations for the six months ended June 30, 2020.
+The fair value of the inducement warrants and warrant modification of \$2.1 million was expensed as warrant inducement expense during the year ended December 31, 2021.